Southern Charm Net Worth

 How the Estimate Is Actually Built

 Net worth is assets minus liabilities.
 That is the formula regardless of whether you are talking about a celebrity or anyone else.
 For a reality TV personality like Alex McCord, the estimation process works like this: you add up what can be verified or reasonably inferred (TV earnings, known business stakes, any documented property), then subtract what is known or estimated on the liability side (debts, legal costs, business losses).
+Net-worth estimation outlets generally rely on publicly available information such as corporate disclosures and SEC, court, or real-estate records, then supplement it with reporting on contracts, deals, and interviews to value assets add up what can be verified or reasonably inferred.
 The result is an approximation, not an audit.

 Some outlets like CelebrityNetWorth claim to also strip out estimated taxes, management fees, agent fees, and lifestyle expenses through a proprietary formula before publishing a number.
 Others do not model those deductions at all.
 That methodological gap alone can produce wildly different outputs from the same raw income data, which is a big part of why you see such a range across sites.